By Tony Candela

 Christian Faith Publishing, 2019

 Tony Candela has worked as a Rehabilitation Counselor, supervisor, manager consultant and administrator for more than 40 years in the field of blindness and visual impairment.
 His work has included promoting literacy and employment of blind persons and a special interest in enhancing the career preparation of blind persons who wish to work in the computer science field.
 He is a “retired” athlete, loves movies, sports, reading, writing, and music, including dabbling in guitar.
-Read more at: https://www.facebook.com/anthonyrcandelaauthor
+Reach out to Tony, make comments on this post and read more at: https://www.facebook.com/anthonyrcandelaauthor